-Anogenital warts are sometimes just called genital warts.
-They are small lumps that develop on the genitals and/or around the back passage (anus).
+Anogenital warts are small lumps that develop on the genitals and/or around the back passage (anus).
 They are caused by a virus called the human papillomavirus (HPV).
 There are over 100 types of this virus.
 Most anogenital warts are caused by types 6 or 11.
 Common warts that many people have on their hands and feet are caused by a different type of HPV.

 How do you get anogenital warts?